Kathy Hilton Loves Airplane Food

 Beach or mountains?
 Beach.
 I am a Pisces; nothing makes me happier than being on water.

 What's your biggest vacation splurge?
-If it is an option, my favorite splurge is a day out on a boat.
+If it is an option, my favourite splurge is a day out on a boat.

 What’s your minibar weakness?
 Peanut M&Ms and a Coca-Cola.